Hackopotamus/portfolio/_writeups/2026-08-29-htb-optimum.md

 http://10.129.54.27:80/?search=%00{. exec|c:\windows\SysNative\WindowsPowershell\v1.0\powershell.exe ping -n 3 10.10.14.62.}
 ```

-Before we copy and paste the string into Firefox's address bar, we should URL-encode the payload.
+Before we copy and paste the string into Firefoxs address bar, we should URL-encode the payload.
 This ensures that the special characters required by the exploit are correctly represented during transmission and aren't interpreted or altered by the browser or web server.
 Encoding the payload also helps preserve its integrity and is generally good practice when working with specially constructed URLs.

 > **Why URL encode payloads?**
 >